renaissance-publishing/renaissance/chapters/04-characters.md

     -   no aptitudes higher than 35 (including racial bonus and tweak points) or lower than 5
     -   at least 200 CP spent on skills with the _combat _tag
-    -   at least 200 CP spent on skills that don\\'t have the _combat
+    -   at least 200 CP spent on skills that don't have the _combat _tag
-        _tag

 -   Global Limits